 - 74% after 2 years

-Additionally, the researchers found that the survival rate for people with this form of cancer was between 25.8 and 44.2 months.
+Additionally, the researchers found that the median overall survival rate for people with this form of cancer was between 25.8 and 44.2 months.

-A 2019 study from Peru found that, following treatment, people with EGFR mutation lung cancer under the age of 65 had a
+A 2019 study from Peru found that following treatment with a tyrosine kinase inhibitor, people with EGFR mutation lung cancer under age 65 years had a

-EGFR mutation lung cancer occurs due to a mutation in a person’s EGFR protein.
+EGFR mutation in lung cancer occurs due to a mutation in a person’s EGFR protein.

-There are various subtypes of EGFR mutation.
-The type of EGFR mutation a person has depends on how the EGFR’s DNA sequence has altered.
+There are various subtypes of EGFR mutations.
+The type of EGFR mutation a person has depends on how the EGFR’s DNA sequence has been altered.

 EGFR mutation lung cancer is mostly found in non-small cell lung cancer.
-There are certain risk factors that can cause a person to have a higher chance of getting EGFR mutation lung cancer.
+There are certain risk factors that can cause a person to have a higher chance of developing EGFR mutation lung cancer.

-Depending on a person’s age, overall health, and stage of diagnosis, the prognosis of EGFR mutation lung cancer can vary.
+Depending on a person’s age, overall health, and stage of diagnosis, the outlook for a person with EGFR mutation lung cancer can vary.

-If a person notices any symptoms of lung cancer, they should speak to a doctor immediately.
+If a person notices any symptoms of lung cancer, it’s important that they speak with a doctor immediately.